mastro35/thepythoncorner/_posts/2020-02-20-serialization-python-json.md

 ---
 title: "Serialization in Python with JSON"
+date: 2020-02-20T00:00:49+01:00
+author: Davide Mastromatteo
-excerpt: "Did you know that Python is one of the best programming languages to be used if you want to use JSON?"
+excerpt: "Did you know that Python is one of the best programming languages to be used if you want to work with JSON?"
 header:
   teaser: https://imgs.xkcd.com/comics/wanna_see_the_code.png
 categories: